Multi-resolution-diffusion-recommender/SDRM/README.md

 Python version 3.8 or greater was used.

+hyperparameter_search_results.7z in the `data` folder contains all the raw hyperparameter search results and optuna study objects.

 *Note: This repository contains all the code used to create the results in Multi-Resolution Diffusion for Privacy Sensitive Recommender Systems*